 Bisphosphonates such as alendronate (Fosamax) build bone mass in people who have osteoporosis and lower their risk of breaking bones.

 Calcitonin helps heal fractures in the spine and lessen the pain, but it has not been shown to reduce hip fractures.
 Calcitonin increases bone mass, but not as much as hormone therapy or alendronate.

 Raloxifene is an estrogen-like drug that helps protect against bone loss and spine fractures, but has not yet been shown to prevent hip fractures.

 Even if you already have osteoporosis, the following things can help slow further bone loss:

 Don't smoke.
 Smoking weakens bones.
-Group Health recommends the Quit for Life® Program.
+Kaiser Permanente recommends the Quit for Life® Program.